sabi-h/qpyr/README.md

 ![moon](https://img.shields.io/badge/🚀🚀🚀-🌓-blue)

-# QR Code Encoder
+# QPYR
 Python library for generating QR Codes written with emphasis on readability.
 Ideal for learning because of code readability.
-Future goal is to make it production ready 🚀🚀🚀
+Future goal is to make it production ready 🚀🚀🚀.

 ## Basic usage